ycjungSubhuman/cyobj/README.md

 * Automatic generation of .mtl file when texture map exists
 * Fast read/write

-Therefore I wrote one myself that support them all.
+Therefore I wrote one ourselves that supports them all.

 ## Requirement